 Dr. Emily Wilcox is tenured Associate Professor of Chinese Studies at William & Mary.
-In Fall 2023, Wilcox is on research leave as a Member of the School of Historical Studies at the Institute for Advanced Study in Princeton, New Jersey.
+In Fall 2023, Wilcox was a Member of the School of Historical Studies at the Institute for Advanced Study in Princeton, New Jersey.
+In 2024, she was named a Guggenheim Fellow.

 Research